How to use the E2B Menu

 Grub4dos menu hotkeys (SHIFT + b, c, e and p)

 Note that if AUTOMENU is disabled by the MyE2B.cfg file, you do not need to press the SHIFT key.

-Menu entries can be edited if you enable keyhelp messages and press SHIFT-e to invoke the Grub4dos menu editor.
+grub4dos edit help text can then be seen if you press SHIFT-e to invoke the Grub4dos menu editor (after entering the password if required).

 To support this site, please disable AdBlock for this domain.